isomerpages/pa-cdccs/_programmes/Physical & Sustainability/Pass It On.md

 1. Register as a donor or user on the Pass-It-On&nbsp;[website](http://www.passiton.org.sg/).
 2. Complete the donation form with details of the items you would like to give away.
 3. Provide your contact details along with a brief description and photos of the items for donation.
-4. Indicate if you would like The Helping Hand to collect the items from your home at a nominal fee, or if you would like to deliver the items to the Voluntary Welfare Organisation directly.
+4. Indicate if you would like The Helping Hand to collect the items from your home at a nominal fee, or if you would like to deliver the items to the Social Service Agencies directly.
-5. Wait for a response from the Voluntary Welfare Organisations who are in need of your donated items.
+5. Wait for a response from the Social Service Agencies who are in need of your donated items.

 Aside from furniture, the following home items and appliances are commonly needed: